juju/docs/src/en/temp-release-notes.md

 infrastructure and new models can be created almost instantly.

-In order to keep a clean separation of concerns, it is now considered best practice to create additional models for deploying workloads, leaving the controller model for Juju's own infrastructure.
+In order to keep a clean separation of concerns, it is now considered best practice to add additional models for deploying workloads, leaving the controller model for Juju's own infrastructure.
 Services can still be deployed to the controller model, but it is generally expected that these be only for management and monitoring purposes (e.g Landscape